 This approach achieves several critical goals for cultural and ecological revitalization:

-"The whole idea is to integrate beyond cultural wisdom and knowledge into the wildfire effort but also look at a broader expansion of these technologies, these applications into cultural restoration, food sovereignty spaces, cultural burning support," said Brian Wallace, illustrating the holistic scope of their solution.
+"The whole idea is to integrate beyond cultural wisdom and knowledge into the wildfire effort, but also look at a broader expansion of these technologies and these applications into cultural restoration, food sovereignty spaces, cultural burning support,” said Brian Wallace, illustrating the holistic scope of their solution.

 These stories prove that successful fire innovation is driven by empowerment, partnership, and the valuation of traditional knowledge as the foundation for modern technology.